patooworld/vsixvhax/Configuration.md

 {
-    "haxe.displayConfigurations": [ // one or more configurations for the haxe completion server ["-cp", "src", "-js", "main.js"], // a configuration is array of arguments passed to the completion server ["build.hxml"], // hxml file is an normal haxe argument too ],
+    "haxe.displayConfigurations": [ // one or more configurations for the haxe completion server ["-cp", "src", "-js", "main.js"], // a configuration is array of arguments passed to the completion server ["build.hxml"], // hxml file is a normal Haxe argument too ],
     "haxe.displayServer": { // configuration for starting haxe completion server itself "arguments": ["-v"], // arguments before --wait (-v is useful for debugging)